VeselinovStf/Creating-N-tier-Application/README.md

 In part 1 of the course, goal is to  learn the pros and cons of separating applications into tiers, and two different ways to go about doing so.

-In part 1 of this series, you'll learn why separating software application logic into layers is a common practice, as well as some pros and cons of doing so.
-You'll see how monolithic applications can evolve into N-Tier applications, including two approaches: Data Centric and Domain Centric (or DDD) designs.
+"In part 1 of this series, you'll learn why separating software application logic into layers is a common practice, as well as some pros and cons of doing so.
+You'll see how monolithic applications can evolve into N-Tier applications, including two approaches: Data Centric and Domain Centric (or DDD) designs."

+"In part 2 of this series, you'll continue to learn about building N-Tier applications using domain driven design techniques.
+You'll learn how to structure tests within your solution, how to design your application's persistence strategy, and how to reuse your core domain objects between multiple front-end applications."

+NOTE: Part 1 and Part 2 are all in Part 1 folder of repo

 ### Repo Structure ( different parts of cours are separated in different branch )

 #### Branches

+	- 	master
+	-	Api_CLI_Update_WebClient CLI-Client
+	-	API
-	-	MonolithicAppSceleton monolithic sceleton
+	- 	Part2_Core_Testing
-	-	Data-Centric N-Tier Design
+	-	Domain Centric Design
+	-	Api_CLI_Update_WebClient
-	-	Domain-Centric N-Tier Design
+	-	CLI-Client

 ### Project

 -  Sample Application – A Social Web Site

 ## Summary

 -  N-Tier Design can refer to both the logical and physical separation of responsibilities within an application
 - The terms tier and layer may be used interchangeably, though each has specific meaning as well